thin-edge/thin-edge.io-specs/src/supported-operations/thin-edge-supported-operations.md

 Supported operations would be a part of thin-edge data model and supported by `operation configuration` files in the filesystem.

+Many `thin-edge.io` components can read operation configuration files and use them to perform operations, but only one component should report operations to an external connection (if supported by provider, eg. for c8y cloud it could be mapper).

 Supported operations are listed per supported cloud.

 Supported operations can be modified using tedge cli tool.